mlaursen/react-md/.github/CONTRIBUTING.md

 to get a more in-depth example.

-If your demo requires more than one additional file, you should create a directory for all the demo files **except** for the main readme.
-Check out the menu custom renderers as an example:
+If your demo requires more than one additional file, you should create a directory for all the demo files including the main readme.

 ```
 ├── CustomRenderers
 │   ├── CustomRenderers.tsx
 │   ├── NonVirtualizedMenu.tsx
+│   ├── README.md
 │   ├── VirtualizedMenu.tsx
 │   └── index.ts
-├── CustomRenderers.md
 ```

 ## Running Tests

 Tests are being run with [jest] and using the [react-testing-library] to test React components.
-There are also some tests written using [enzyme], but it is preferred to use `react-testing-library`.

 You can run tests at the root level to test all packages: